Daniel Olaniyi

 Founder & Chairperson

 Daniel has immense experience in leading educational projects.
 At Trinity, he taught law part-time to DEIS secondary school pupils under the "Suas ar Scoil" initiative.
-He also tutored on the Trinity Access "Pathways to Law" Programme.
 In the UK, he worked as a lead debate coach at Brampton Manor Academy under the "Debate Mate" Social Mobility Scheme.

 Ben Mitchell